Maria Pitillo: Unsold pilots

+In 1998, Pitillo appeared in In the Loop with Joely Fisher and Lisa Edelstein.
+Seven scripts were written and a pilot episode directed by James Burrows was produced.
+The following year, Pitillo again worked with Burrows on People Who Fear People, which also starred Jon Cryer.
+Pitillo's role was recast, and the series became The Trouble With Normal in 2000.
+In 2003, she filmed a pilot of Follow the Leeds with Sharon Lawrence and Marsha Mason, which competed with three other pilots for slot in Lifetime Televisions Fall 2003 line up.
+In 2006, Pitillo appeared alongside Mitch Rouse and Kiernan Shipka in The Angriest Man in Suburbia.

 Personal life

 Pitillo married David R. Fortney in 2002, and lives in Ross, California.
 She is of Italian and Irish descent.

 It is most often noted that Pitillo got into acting after a chance encounter with a friend, while some publicity material suggests that participating in Summer stock theater provided Pitillo the impetus to act professionally.